HBO-i/ictresearchmethods.nl/README.md

 The difference in **load time is ~400ms** (in comparison with a CDN).
 883ms vs 1.3s.
 Every image loads on average ~30% faster when self-hosted.

 Of course, the site is bigger right now, but it doesn’t affect the users.
 It even benefits them with a faster [Onload Time](https://gtmetrix.com/blog/browser-timings/#onload-time) and [Fully Loaded Time](https://gtmetrix.com/blog/browser-timings/#fully-loaded-time).

+## :v: Contributing

+You're more than welcome to contribute!
+If you don't want to contribute, but you have still some suggestions: let us know by creating a ticket.
+Just follow the steps in the template and submit your ticket.

+If you want to contribute: have a look at the existing tickets or create your own one.
+Please always create a ticket of you want to change something.
+So we have an overview of what everyone is doing. 🙂

+### Git workflow

+It's comparable with [Atlassian's Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), but it's not exactly the same and `git flow init` is not being used.

+#### Master

+The main/production branch that is being deployed and visible on https://ictmethods.nl/.

+#### Development (default)

+Default branch where all the pull requests are merged to.

+Development branch is visible on https://dev.ictmethods.nl/

+#### Release

+In the workflow between development and master.
+For every release a new branch is created (i.e. `release/0.1.0` or `release/1.0.5` ([semantic versioning](https://semver.org/))).

+The development branch will be merged into this branch and every new change will be tested to make sure there are no bugs in production.
+Once everything works, this branch will be merged into master and a new release (tag) will be created.

+Release branch is visible on https://release.ictmethods.nl/

+#### Feature branches

+Eventually there are feature branches where all the tasks/features are created in.
+These branches are based on the default branch: development.

+There are four types op feature branches:

+1. Docs (documentation tasks)
+2. Bugfix (bug fix on development)
+3. Hotfix (bug fix on production/master)
+4. Feature (all other tasks)

+Please use the following notation for your branches:

+`[type]/[issue-number]/[kebab-cased-name]` (=> `feature/1/add-search-field`)

+#### Summary

+1. **`master`**
+2. **`release`** branch is created from `master`
+3. **`development`** branch is created from `release`
+4. **`feature`** branch is created from `development`
+5. When a `feature` is complete it is merged into `development`
+6. When the release branch is done it is merged into `development` and `main`

 ## :memo: Copyright